kreier/ml/README.md

 - 2024/10/05 It's actually the memory speed.
 Faster GPUs in general also have faster memory access.
 Only for the first PP (prompt processing) stage you need raw GPU power, after that in TG (token generation) or EV (evaluation) it is mainly RAM bandwidth.
 And again, faster RAM is more **expensive**.
 - 2024/11/10 Finally a reason to have more VRAM for the GPU and really fast memory.
 For smartphones: To use AI you need more memory.
 Flagships in Android had a lot of RAM compared to Apples offerings, but no convincing use case.
 With AI its capacity and speed!
 And in a way Apple was prepared for years with how the M1 was designed.
 Now all phones have 8 GB RAM.
 - 2024/11/25 Speculative execution could speed up things.
+- 2025/02/20 I've been using quantized models for years now.
+But there are different type of layers that react differently to quantization, and are unique in their dimension.
+More in the [Visual Guide to Quantization](https://www.maartengrootendorst.com/blog/quantization/) from Maarten Grootendorst.
+Including GPTQ and GGUF.

 ## History